Angel Island United States Immigration Station (AIUSIS)

 The U.S. Immigration Station is approximately a 1.5 mile walk from the ferry dock at Ayala Cove.
 Use of Northridge Trail, including the 144 steps to Perimeter Road is the shortest and most direct way to the Immigration Station.
 Shuttle service from the Angel Island Café may be available but is weather and seasonally dependent.
 For more information on shuttle service, please contact the Angel Island Café at (415) 435-3392 or visit them online at www.angelisland.com.

 Child (5 & Under) Free

-Tickets for the self-guided tour can be purchased at the admissions desk located inside the main entrance (top of the long staircase) to the Immigration Station Barracks the day of your visit.
+Tickets can be purchased at the admissions desk located inside the main entrance (top of the long staircase) to the Immigration Station Barracks the day of your visit.
 No reservations are required.
 The Park accepts cash or check payable to California State Parks.